 Things WILL Get Better

-I am a Licensed Clinical Social Worker in the State of California.
-(License # 24452) I earned my Masters degree in Social Work from the University of Illinois at Chicago, Jane Addams School of Social Work, and my Bachelors degree from The University of Kansas.
+I am a Licensed Clinical Social Worker in both Illinois (License #149.020136) and California (License # 24452).
+I earned my Masters degree in Social Work from the University of Illinois at Chicago, Jane Addams School of Social Work, and my Bachelors degree from The University of Kansas.
 I have worked for several different agencies in my long career in social services and have worked with many different populations.
-In 2008, I opened the Live Oak Center for Psychotherapy and Education in El Dorado Hills, California where I teach my classes, see divorced co-parenting couples, married couples and individuals.
+In 2008, I opened the Live Oak Center for Psychotherapy and Education in El Dorado Hills, California where I taught my classes and worked with divorced co-parenting couples, couples and individuals.
 I closed Live Oak Center in 2019 and relocated to the Chicago area, where I was born and raised and lived many years of my adult life.
 I offer therapy and classes at my office in Downtown Evanston.

 4 Tips to Make Co-Parenting

 Divorce And Remarriage: How I Stopped Hating My Ex’s New Wife

 Thank You Barbara